satnam6502/learning-hol/demorgans_theorem/README.md

 ```
 This is a circuit which negates the inputs `a` and `b` with an `INV` gate and then feeds the negated inputs to an `OR2` gate.

-We can highlight these two definitions in our Emacs buffer and issuing `m-h r` to read these definitions into HOL.
+We can highlight these two definitions in our Emacs buffer and issuing `m-h r` we can read these definitions into HOL.

 ```
 > Definition has been stored under "DM1_def"